RaviKMalhotra/GCP/GCP Certifications/Foundational_Level-Digital Cloud Leader/GCP Networking Services/VPC.md

 - Additionally, custom mode VPCs support advanced features like VPC Network Peering and Shared VPC, providing robust options for connecting and managing multiple networks3.

 # Shared VPC
-- Shared VPC in Google Cloud Platform (GCP) allows an organization to **connect resources from multiple projects** to a **common Virtual Private Cloud (VPC) ** network.
+- Shared VPC in Google Cloud Platform (GCP) allows an organization to **connect resources from multiple projects** to a common Virtual Private Cloud (VPC) network.
-- This setup enables secure and efficient communication between resources using internal IP addresses.
+- This setup enables **secure and efficient communication between resources using internal IP addresses**.
 - In a Shared VPC, you designate a project as a host project and attach one or more service projects to it.
-The VPC networks in the host project are called Shared VPC networks12.
+- The VPC networks in the host project are called Shared VPC networks.

 Key benefits of Shared VPC include: